moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 Two examples are:
 - the ability to easily add/remove/shift timesheet entries
-- the ability to interact with a per-case folder structure
+- the ability to have overviews of different needs

 ## Data structures and models